RodoJML/SUNY_NP_HydraServer/README.md

 🚧 Currently under development ...
 (Last updated December 2023)👷🏼‍♂️<br/>

-This website is being developed for one of the servers belonging to the State University of New York at New Paltz.
-The goal is to create a professional and user-friendly website that will effectively serve the needs of the computer science lab and students 👩‍💻👨‍💻🧑‍💻.
+Full-stack project developed for one of the State University of New York servers, using L.A.M.P stack and vanilla CSS for styling.
+The objective is to create a professional and user-friendly website that will effectively serve the needs of the SUNY New Paltz Computer Science Lab and students. 👩‍💻👨‍💻🧑‍💻.

 Committed to ensuring that the website is informative, reliable, and accessible to all users.